jamesmadrazo/RabbitSimulator/SprintRecords.md

 * use git (blocker) -(everyone) - issue: we don't know how to merge branches

-* field class added - on Tylers branch
+* field class added - on Tyler's branch

-* Tests run (On Tylers branch)
+* Tests run (On Tyler's branch)

 * merge the rabbit counter classes - due to blockers with git, moved this to next sprint